northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 > One in five people over 65 don't drive.
 By age 80, 65 percent are no longer driving, while only 40 percent have difficulty walking.
 Seniors eventually have to give up driving even as they are still able to walk.

-Seniors over 65 represent 18% of the population of Quebec [but half of pedestrians killed in collisions each year.](https://www.lapresse.ca/actualites/2020-02-15/aines-tues-par-des-automobilistes-la-derniere-marche) As with children, passenger cars present a threat to the safety and independence of seniors and are not an equitable solution for their mobility.
+Seniors over 65 represent 18% of the population of Quebec [but half of pedestrians killed in collisions each year.](https://www.lapresse.ca/actualites/2020-02-15/aines-tues-par-des-automobilistes-la-derniere-marche) Diversifying mobility options will prevent tragedies and promote greater transportation equity.

 _We want to hear from mobility-reduced people to understand needs and concerns, so we can advocate for a vision of the Well that is accessible and sustainable.
 If you or someone you know would like to be in touch about this, [email us](mailto:lawellpietonne@gmail.com)._

 ## Won't business suffer if Wellington is pedestrianized?

-In short, no.[ Pedestrian streets encourage business activity and are more economically productive](https://www.strongtowns.org/journal/2018/1/16/why-walkable-streets-are-more-economically-productive).
+Studies show that [pedestrian streets encourage business activity and are more economically productive](https://www.strongtowns.org/journal/2018/1/16/why-walkable-streets-are-more-economically-productive).
 Concerns about deliveries, parking and its impact on business are often mentioned when bike lanes or public squares are built in our city.
-On the whole,[ these fears do not materialize](https://montrealgazette.com/news/local-news/jean-talon-market-merchants-coming-around-to-new-square-despite-loss-of-parking).
+On the whole, [these fears do not materialize](https://montrealgazette.com/news/local-news/jean-talon-market-merchants-coming-around-to-new-square-despite-loss-of-parking).

+The rise in foot traffic on Wellington during pedestrianization has already been quantified.
+In 2021, Wellington's second year of summer pedestrianization, [foot traffic increased by 17%](https://www.lapresse.ca/actualites/grand-montreal/2022-04-04/dix-rues-de-montreal-reservees-aux-pietons-pour-les-trois-prochains-etes.php).

 Business on Wellington is already exceptional.
 According to the SDC, businesses on this street have [a five-year a survival rate nearing 70%](https://www.promenadewellington.com/en/open-your-business-on-the-strip/), exceeding the Canadian average.
 If business revenue must meet a threshold for pedestrianization to be considered, Wellington is an appropriate choice, already [meeting the prescribed standards](https://collectivitesviables.org/articles/rues-pietonnes.aspx#prrequis-7) for a pedestrian street.

-The rise in foot traffic on Wellington once car traffic and all street parking is removed has already been quantified.
-In 2021, Wellington's second year of summer pedestrianization, [foot traffic increased by 17%](https://www.lapresse.ca/actualites/grand-montreal/2022-04-04/dix-rues-de-montreal-reservees-aux-pietons-pour-les-trois-prochains-etes.php).

-We do not claim or expect universal increases in revenue for every business.
-In the case of Verdun, a neighbourhood with suitable density, foot traffic, metro access, and a road network that predates the passenger car, we believe our local businesses should cater primarily to the tens of thousands of residents (and customers) living in close proximity to Wellington.

-If we want this to work, the borough and SDC will need to play a continued role in ensuring that one kind of business is not favoured over others.
-[Bylaws can be used to encourage variety](https://montrealgazette.com/news/local-news/bylaw-limiting-restaurants-now-applies-to-all-of-notre-dame-st) in businesses on a commercial street so that essential services like grocers, pharmacies, and community centres are not squeezed out financially.

 ## What about buses?